warpspeed/warpspeed-docs/v1/database-setup-and-access.md

 ## <a name="db-credentials"></a> Default database credentials.

 If you selected a database installer during WarpSpeed provisioning, WarpSpeed will automatically configure your database credentials.
-The default username will be `warpspeed`.
-If you created your server through WarpSpeed.io, the database password will be emailed to you.
-If you used the WarpSpeed manual provisioner, the password is the one you selected during provisioning.
-Finally, if you used the WarpSpeed Vagrant setup, the password will be `warpspeed`.
+If you created your server through WarpSpeed.io, the username is `warpspeed` and the database password will be emailed to you.
+If you used the WarpSpeed Vagrant setup, both the username and password will be `vagrant`.

 ## <a name="db-new"></a> Creating a new database.